 - 1.25 oz whole wheat flour (1/4 cup, if measuring)

 - 1/2 cup honey

-- Preheat the oven to 325 degrees F. Line a baking sheet with parchment paper.
+- Preheat the oven to 325 degrees F. Line a quarter sheet pan with parchment paper.

 - Place the oats, flour, coconut, brown sugar, chocolate chips, and salt in a large bowl, and toss it all around with a spatula until combined.

-- In another bowl, whisk together the grapeseed oil, vanilla, and honey until smooth and combined.
+- In another bowl, whisk together the oil, vanilla, and honey until smooth and combined.
 Pour this all over the dry ingredients, and toss all the ingredients together until the wet ingredients have evenly coated all of the oats.
-Dump the granola mixture onto the parchment lined baking sheet and shape it into a large rectangle that’s about 9×13 inches, and about 1 inch thick.
-I find the best tool to use here is a flat turner, to really press and compact the granola together, and square off the edges.

-Disclosure: Catherine sent me a review copy of her book, but as usual, all opinions are my own.
+Disclosure: Catherine sent me a review copy of her book.
 This post contains an affiliate link.

 Post updated in July 2018 with new photos, writing, and tips.
 Originally published in September 2013.